marc-thieme/makeframes/README.typ

   As you can see, this element displays a different kind and color.
 In fact, we can define arbitrary such kinds.
 The colors can be provided or automatically generated.

-  As long as all kinds are associated with the same identifier in the call to `init-theorems`, they will use the same counter.
+  As long as all kinds are associated with the same identifier in the call to `make-frames`, they will use the same counter.
 ]